Innovation By Design

 We Shall Listen To Experts

 We have commenced forming links with experts and specialists in the region and Australia-wide.
 There is a generous response from traditional owners, scientists and ecologists, archeologists and educationalists, engineers, architects and designers.
-They are willing to share their knowledge and experience and support this design process.
+They are willing to share their knowledge and experience and support our inclusive design process.
+We are keen to find and listen to the experts and support their sanctuary projects.
+The Australian Wildlife Conservancy, Australia's sanctuary experts headed by one-time East Gippslander Tim Allard, are keen to develop sanctuaries in our region.
 Rotary has played a hands-on role in the clean-up and recovery post fires and they are keen to invest in innovation and long-term infrastructure solutions for the region.

-It is not just a matter of saving the threatened Long-footed Potaroo from extinction, although that is critically important.
-It is also an opportunity to recognize and respect the special knowledge and skills of the Gunaikurnai people who have been protecting the lands and waters of East Gippsland for thousands of years.
+It is not just a matter of saving the threatened Long-footed Potaroo from extinction, although that is critical.
+It is also an opportunity to recognize and respect the special knowledge and skills of the Gunaikurnai people.
+Sanctuaries can secure and help protect aboriginal cultural heritage which might include:

 These stories served the dual purpose of keeping children close to the campsite and ensuring that people stayed away from the sacred cave.
 The Den of Nargun is a place of great cultural significance to the Gunaikurnai people.
 Traditionally Gunaikurnai men were not allowed down to the Den of Nargun, a practice that is still respected by the Gunaikurnai men today.